2uhaan/Accolade/README.md

 # 🎬 Accolade

-> Your personal movie companion powered by TMDB
+> a really pretty looking TMDB Client (made by and for cinephiles)

 <div align="center">